Axisymmetric pulsar magnetosphere revisited: Magnetic Reconnection in the Equatorial Current Sheet

 Reconnection is usually viewed in the frame where the electromagnetic field drifts directly toward the current sheet, with no parallel velocity component.
-In our case, this frame is moving horizontally, with the electromagnetic wind above and below the equatorial plane.
+In our case, this frame is moving horizontally, together with the electromagnetic wind above and below the equatorial plane.
 The wind is nearly symmetric about the equatorial plane, and its horizontal drift speed is mildly relativistic at radii comparable to $\RLC$.
 In this frame, the standard reconnection picture would give a vertical inflow and symmetric horizontal outflows in the $\pm r$ directions.
 The actual reconnection process in pulsars has no such symmetry, because the equatorial current sheet is also the site of a dense, matter-dominated outflow from the Y-point.
 This energetic outflow results from the huge pair creation rate at $r\approx R_Y$ and flushes outward through the reconnection layer.
-It may be expected to reduce the reconnection rate, and indeed we observe that the vertical speed of plasma advection into the layer, $v_\theta$, stays below $\sim 0.05c$ (Figure~\ref{fig:vth-rec}).
-It is about half of the normal rate $v_{\rm rec}\approx 0.1c$ for relativistic magnetic reconnection without a guide field (i.e. when all components of $\bB$ change sign across the current sheet).
+It may be expected to reduce the reconnection rate near the Y-point, as may be observed in Figure~\ref{fig:vth-rec}.
+Surprisingly, even far from the Y-point reconnection occurs with about half of the normal rate $v_{\rm rec}\approx 0.1c$ expected for relativistic magnetic reconnection without a guide field (i.e. when all components of $\bB$ change sign across the current sheet).

 A detailed view of reconnection is presented in the bottom panel of Figure~\ref{fig:fluxlineflux}, which shows a snapshot with many plotted flux surfaces (lines in the poloidal cross section).
 They are uniformly spaced in the flux function $f$, so the density of lines reflects the strength of $B_{\rm pol}$.
 High resolution is helpful for such plots, and we use the native $4096\times 4096$ resolution in the figure.
 The value of $f$ on the flux surfaces is color coded, which visualizes the ``archeology'' of the closed magnetic loops.
 One can distinguish two origins of the magnetic loops: ejection from the Y-point and spontaneous magnetic reconnection at larger radii $r>R_Y$.
 For example, the green field lines at the center of the plasmoid at $x=11.5 R_\star$ came from the Y-point ejection and later were dressed with more magnetic loops by reconnection at $r>R_Y$.
 Thus, color visualizes the breathing history of the Y-point as well as reconnection at $r>R_Y$.